 In collaboration with the Sportsecyclopedia.com

 The land chosen for the new speedway was next to an airport after Bill France agreed to pay $10,000 a year for the next 50 years as part of his lease deal with the City of Daytona Beach.
-France would still need financial backing to build the track of his dreams and got help from Pepsi and General Motors.
+France would still need financial backing to build the track of his dreams and get help from Pepsi and General Motors.
 Harley Earl, who took out a second mortgage and should stock shares to local residents to finance the project, designed the track, while Texas Oilman Clint Murchinson loaned out $600,000 and the construction equipment needed to complete the project.

 The Daytona 500 featured 59 cars, including 20 convertibles, as Bob Welborn was the pole sitter at the start of the race.
 Welborn was the early front-runner but was knocked out with engine problems after 75 laps.
 Jack Smith and Tom Pistone each lead 57, but each had separate issues with their car.
-At the end of the race, which was completed without a caution it was Johnny Beauchamp and Lee Petty battling for the front.
+At the end of the race, which was completed without a caution, Johnny Beauchamp and Lee Petty were battling for the front.
 Petty grabbed the lead with three laps to go, but as they approached the finish line, he was side by side with Beauchamp.
 The checkered flag was waived, with both drivers claiming victory.

 The finish was reviewed with photographs and newsreel footage, as it was difficult to determine who had won the race.
 Finally, after three days, Bill France Sr. declared that Lee Petty had won the race after reviewing all photographic evidence.
 The race’s dramatic conclusion only added an extra boost to the sport, helping to turn the Daytona 500 into the Great American Race.
 Lee Petty’s son Richard Petty had a less than exceptional 57th place finish; after car troubles after just eight laps, he would later dominate the event, winning the Daytona 500 a record seven times.